🥋 About me

 Automated Extrinsic Calibration of Multi-Cameras and LiDAR

 Note: This research was initiated by Dr. Yijin Xiong under the auspices of Prof. Xinyu Zhang.
-It served as my undergraduate thesis and I was responsible for algorithm implementation, improvement, and coordinating this real-world experiment.
+It served as my undergraduate thesis; I proposed and improved the calibration algorithm and conducted the real-vehicle validation.

 IEEE Transactions on Instrumentation and Measurement, 2023 (T-IM, JCR Q1, IF:5.9, Student First Author)